-Typically, the greater the percentage of income required to purchase a good, the more elastic the demand.
-Consumers of pharmaceuticals in poorer countries are likely to have higher demand elasticity than those in developed countries in part because of their lower incomes and in part because patients in poorer countries may pay for treatments out-of-pocket instead of through insurance.
-Economic theory associates more elastic demand with lower profit-maximizing markups (Lerner index) for a price-discriminating monopolist.
-Given that the marginal costs of drug production may not vary extensively by country, the difference in elasticity implies that, all else equal, pharmaceutical firms distributing patent-protected therapies tend to charge lower prices per patient in developing countries than in developed countries.
+Typically the greater the percentage of income required to purchase a good, the more elastic the demand is.
+Consumers of pharmaceuticals in poorer countries are likely to have higher demand elasticity than those in developed countries, in part because of their lower incomes and in part because patients in poorer countries may pay for treatments out of pocket instead of through insurance.
+Economic theory associates more elastic demand with lower profit-maximizing mark-ups (Lerner index) for a price-discriminating monopolist.
+Given that the marginal costs of drug production may not vary extensively by country, the difference in elasticity implies that all else being equal, pharmaceutical firms distributing patent-protected therapies tend to charge lower prices per patient in developing countries than in developed countries.
 As a result, the share of a pharmaceutical firm's profits from developed countries may be much higher than from developing countries, even before accounting for differences in the number of patients eligible for treatment.
-This possibility is consistent with the fact that members of the trade association PhRMA derive more than 80% of their revenues from sales in the US, Canada, Europe and Japan.
+This possibility is consistent with the fact that members of the trade asso-